What is a Phono Preamp and Why is it Important?

 The line-level signal is what speakers, amplifiers, and other audio systems use.
 Hence, for the phono signal from the turntable to become “readable” for the audio system, it has to be converted.
 And conversion is what phono preamps do 24/7.

 Yes, without your preamp, you cannot enjoy any music no matter how loud they were recorded.
 It will come out as a quiet little sound full of treble and no bass.
 Watch this video for you to hear the difference.

 As previously stated, the Recording Industry Association of America (RIAA) equalization decreases the bass and increases the treble for narrower grooves.
 And again, the narrower the grooves the more songs the vinyl can store.

 When a phono preamp is used, it reverses the process.
-In other words, it increases the bass and decreases the table until an acceptable volume level is achieved.
+In other words, it increases the bass and decreases the treble until an acceptable volume level is achieved.

 How do you know if you need an external preamp?

 USB-enabled turntables, portable, and all-in-ones have built-in phono preamp.
-Otherwise, you have to buy an external one.
+If your turntable is not among this list, you may have to buy an external one.
 But Guttenberg suggests getting an external one if you really want to boost that analog listening experience.

 Despite the clear manifestation that a phono preamp is beneficial for all turntables, it has a catch.
 It also amplifies other sounds recorded in the vinyl, resulting in some rumbling and hissing and so on.

 How do you get rid of that?
 Get a high quality phono preamp.

 You see, a phono preamp is heaven’s gift for us audio junkies.
 It does the impossible of allowing us to hear that blissful music every time we want to.